loighic/loighic.github.io/_pages/macro/pt2/GDP_2.md

 ##### Measuring GDP

-An individual's total economic activity can be calculated in two different ways.
-We can track and add up all of his or her income---wages, of course, but also the interest earned on investments, monetary gifts, rent that is paid to the individual if there is any, and so forth.
+An individual's total economic activity can be calculated in, at least, two different ways.
+We can track and add up all of his or her income---wages, interest earned on investments, monetary gifts, rents that are paid to the individual, and so forth.
 Alternatively, we can track and add up this person's total expenditures---i.e., goods purchased, services purchased, taxes paid, money invested (or just saved) and so on.
-As long as we are diligent in our investigations and did the math correctly, we would get the same figure for both calculations.
+As long as we are diligent in our investigations and do the math correctly, we will get the same figure for both calculations.

-Somewhat similarly, there are multiple ways of measuring GDP.
+Somewhat similarly, there are multiple ways of measuring GDP---either adding up what is produced or adding up what is purchased are two  of the ways.
 We will only examine one, the **expenditure approach** (or as it is sometimes called the *demand side*).
-This method of calculating GDP tracks what is purchase.
+This method of calculating GDP tracks what is purchased.
 We can divide this purchasing into four main categories:

 > consumer spending (referred to as *consumption*)<br>
 > business spending (referred to as *investment*)<br>